KrisJackson/UDPing/README.md

 # UDP Echo Client / Server
 ***README for this project has been updated to fit the format of this repo.
-The original version was created by the Computer Science department at Rhodes College and is used as a programming assignment for COMP 315.***
+The original version was created by the Computer Science department at Rhodes College for the COMP 315 Computer Networking course.***

-In this project contains two C programs that use the User Datagram Protocol (UDP) to act as a network echo client and server pair.
+This project contains two C programs that uses User Datagram Protocol (UDP) to act as a network echo client and server pair.

-**Ping Program (client)**: This program will creates an array, sends it using UDP to the Pong server, and waits to receive a modified version of the array from the server.
+**Ping Program (client)**: This program creates an array, sends it using UDP to the Pong server, and waits to receive a modified version of the array from the server.
 After the communication has completed, the program prints the elapsed time for the communication round trip.

 More specifically, the program:
-* creates an char array of N elements, where N may be specified as a command-line option.
+* creates a char array of N elements, where N may be specified as a command-line option.
 * uses getaddrinfo() to get the IP address, port number, etc. of the pong server (using IPv4 for network protocols)
 * calls socket() using the information returned from getaddrinfo()
 * loops over the number of ping packets to be sent.